Transfer of Training

-Because the common qualities between two skills transfer positively, the question that coaches should ask is, "What are the common elements shared by the power clean and the vertical jump?"
+Let's assume that the athlete can perform the power clean correctly.
+In motor learning terms, the question is: "What are the common elements shared by the power clean and the vertical jump?"

-These common elements include very similar movements in the pulling phase, the shift of body weight, and acceleration.
+These common elements include very similar movements in the pulling phase, the shift of body weight to the balls of the feet, and acceleration.
 Speed at take-off and at the peak of the high pull are also common elements that influence success.
 Dissimilarities would not transfer.

 Top of Transfer of Training